eclipse-archived/ceylon-lang.org/blog/2014-10-10-ceylon-osgi-jee.md

 Of course, the Ceylon distribution and SDK modules should first be added inside the OSGI container as OSGI bundles.

-But instead of writing long explanations here, let me direct you to some concrete examples, along with the required instructions, available here:
+But instead of writing long explanations here, let me direct you to some concrete examples provided, with the required instructions, in the following repository:

 https://github.com/davidfestal/Ceylon-Osgi-Examples/